karol-dubas/MultithreadingCSharp/async_notes.md

 - Asynchronous ASP.NET relieves web server of work and it can take care of other requests while asynchronous operations are running
-- `.Result` or `Wait` on `Task` variable will block thread, execution will run synchronously, it may even deadlock whole application
+- `.Result` or `Wait` on `Task` variable will block a thread.
+  Execution will run synchronously, it may even deadlock whole application
 - Using `.Result` in the continuation is fine

   ```cs